UKHomeOffice/modern-slavery/README.md

 You can skip the email authentication locally or in some of the testing environments.
 You'll need to make sure you have an environment variable `allowSkip=true`.
 You'll also need an email as part of save and return.
 You have 3 options either: using a `skipEmail` environment variable; using a key value paramenter in the url; or both.

-1. To use an email environment variable, you'll need to set it like so `skipEmail=mo@email.com`.
+1. To use an email environment variable, you'll need to set it like so `skipEmail=test@digital.homeoffice.gov.uk`.
 You can then go to the following url.

     http://localhost:8081/nrm/start?token=skip`